 FIG. 14.
-Couplings of the six top VB states to CB states.
+(Color online) Couplings of the six top VB states to CB states.
 The first two rows correspond to S-like states, the other four to the P-like states in 2D.
-Blue fields with crosses or yellow fields with circles indicate strong/weak coupling.
+Crosses (circles) indicate strong (weak) coupling, while blank cells correspond to zero coupling.